Quality and Outcomes Reports - Emergency Medicine

 Patient and Family Experience

-Why we measure it - For us to understand how we are doing, we ask our patients and families to tell us about their care experiences.
-Our goal is for everyone to have the best possible experience with us, so while "very good" is a great answer, we use only the response "excellent" to track our progress.
-We also know that patients and families who rate their care as "excellent" will most likely refer others to our care.
+Why we measure it - It's important that we understand how we are doing, so we ask our patients and families to tell us about their care experiences.
+Our goal is for everyone to have the best clinic experience possible.
+We ask patients and families to rate our clinic on a scale from 0 to 10 where 0 is the worst clinic and 10 is the best clinic.
+We only use the responses 9 and 10 to track our progress.
+We know that patients and families who rate our clinic at a 9 or 10 will most likely refer others to us.

 Related dimensions of care: